 One our favorite links is the National Tree Benefit Calculator conceived & developed by Casey Trees & Davey Tree Expert Co.
 This tool helps you calculate the monetary benefit of a tree in the landscape over time.
 Whether you use this to calculate trees in your home landscape or use this to help promote trees to your customers, we feel this tool has enormous value to the Green Industry.

 The Society of Municipal Arborists has a mission statement of “Leading the world in building the confidence, competence, and camaraderie of the family of professionals who create and sustain community forests.”
-They have selected the Eastern Redbud as their 2010 Urban Tree of the Year, and we are proud to be growing some great specimens in our nursery.
 As a Certified Arborist, Jamie is a member of this organization, and we hope to learn more about urban forestry and our nursery’s role in growing the right trees for their needs.